philchristensen/antioch/INSTALL.md

     mkspace.py

-This should have created the `txspace` user and a corresponding database.
+This should have created the `antioch` user and a corresponding database.
 Next you should be able to start up the server with:

-    twistd -n txspace
+    twistd -n antioch

 Running the Client